Multi-Material BC Packaging and Printed Paper Recycling Program:

 * The City Campbell River, the City of Courtenay, Town of Comox and the Village of Cumberland provide curbside recycling pickup for their residents.

-The CVRD contracts out Emterra Services Ltd. for the pick-up of of garbage and recycling in Royston.
+The CVRD contracts Emterra Services Ltd. for the curbside collection of garbage and recycling in Royston.
 For inquiries or collection information contact Emterra at 250-336-8066.

 THE "POWER OF R" is a local educational program that focuses on the "Five R's" of waste reduction: rethink, refuse, reduce, reuse and recycle.
 This waste reduction program is an initiative of the Comox Strathcona Waste Management (CSWM) service and forms an important part of our regional solid waste plan.